This part of the website provides answers to frequently asked questions concerning the HFCS.

 The households participating in the HFCS were randomly selected.
 Every household in Austria had a positive probability of being drawn for the sample.
 Sampling was carried out applying a scientific statistical method.
 The addresses of privately used dwellings were selected from mailing address registers maintained by Austrian Post AG (“Adress.Certified” and “data.door”).
 Geographical categories of households were created (stratified two-stage sample design) to ensure that households in each Austrian province took part in the survey.
-A total of 4,436 households were drawn for the sample.
+A total of 6,280 households were drawn for the sample (third wave).
 Participation in the survey was voluntary, and a great effort was made to convince households to take part.
-Eventually, 2,380 households participated in the survey, providing information on a wide range of sensitive and complex issues.
+Eventually, 3,072 households participated in the Survey (third wave), providing information on a wide range of sensitive and complex issues.

 Why is the HFCS representative?